dustin-archive/neon-brackets-theme/README.md

     ===================================================================================

-Screenshots are from version 1.0.7.
+Screenshots are from version 1.0.8.

-See CHANGELOG.md for differences.

 ## JS